PRABHU-SHANKAR-S/PRABHU-SHANKAR-S/README.md

 - 👀 I want the role of Big Data Engineer
 - 🌱 Currently exploring Data Analysis Techniques & Tools
 - 💞️  I am open to work on open-source projects involving big data and analytics
-- 📫 How to reach me: Email — prabhushankaras469@gmail.com, LinkedIn — www. linkedin. com/in/prabhushankara-s
+- 📫 How to reach me: Email — prabhushankaras469@gmail.com, LinkedIn — www.linkedin.com/in/prabhushankara-s
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I can solve a Rubik's cube in under 2 minutes!